Posted on

 Who is Scribing.io?

-Scribing.io is an AI-powered medical scribe platform that uses advanced ambient listening and natural language processing to generate clinical documentation in real time.
-While Scribing.io serves multiple medical specialties, it is engineered to adapt its output to the specific terminology, note structures, and clinical reasoning patterns of each discipline — including physical therapy.
+Scribing.io is a dedicated AI medical scribe platform that uses ambient listening and advanced language models to convert clinician-patient conversations into structured, compliant clinical notes in real time.
+While Scribing.io serves multiple medical specialties, its architecture is designed to adapt to the terminology, note structures, and documentation patterns of each discipline — including physical therapy and rehabilitation.

 Side-by-Side Feature Comparison